 When marriage becomes unbearable: Restraining order and preliminary injunction for alimony prior to divorce in the Czech Republic

 There are several articles on my website dedicated to procedural and material issues concerning divorce in the Czech Republic.
 Sometimes circumstances require immediate relief before formal divorce proceedings can be started.
-That typically happens in cases of abusive behavior that may have either violent nature or may be done through denial of funds.
-Another typical case concerns preliminary injunction on custody, but that will be described in a separate article.
+That typically happens in cases of abusive behavior that may have both violent or non-violent nature.
+Another typical case concerns denial of funds to a dependent spouse.

 Child custody, divorce and alimony